Ultraviolet radiation in medicine, devices, indications, methods. The use of ultraviolet irradiation in children and adults

 • Wear Sunglasses, wide-brimmed hat and protective clothing, use SPF 15+ sunscreen.

-• Exposure to the sun increases the risk of skin cancer, accelerates skin aging and damages the eyes.
+• Exposure to the sun increases the risk of developing skin cancer, accelerates skin aging and damages the eyes.
 Protect yourself!

 http://www.who.int/uv/intersunprogramme/activities/uv_index/en/index.html

-2. "Global Solar UV Index.
+2."Global Solar UV Index.
 A Practical Guide".
 "Global Solar UV Index.
 A Practical Guide.", WHO 2002

 http://www.who.int/uv/publications/globalindex/en/index.html

-Ultraviolet radiation in medicine is used in the optical range 180-380 nm (integral spectrum), which is subdivided into short-wavelength region (C or KUV) - 180-280 nm, medium-wavelength (B) - 280-315 nm and long-wavelength (A) - 315- 380 nm (FUV).
+Ultraviolet radiation in medicine is used in the optical range of 180-380 nm (integral spectrum), which is divided into short-wave region (C or AF) - 180-280 nm, medium-wave (B) - 280-315 nm and long-wave (A) - 315- 380 nm (DUV).

-Physical and physiological action ultraviolet radiation
+Physical and physiological effect ultraviolet radiation

 - inactivation, denaturation and coagulation of protein;